cristinanegrean/cristinanegrean.github.io/_posts/2017-03-21-Hypermedia-driven-services-with-Spring-Data-REST.markdown

     Optional<Destination> findByName(@Param("name") String name);
 }
 ```
 Listing 9 showcases the `DestinationRepository` which encapsulates various operations involving `Destination` objects.
 Spring Boot automatically spins up Spring Data JPA to create a concrete implementation of the DestinationRepository, at runtime, and configure it to talk to our back-end PostgreSQL database using JPA. `@RepositoryRestResource` is not required for a repository to be exported.
-It is only used here to document to the export details, such as RESTful endpoints at: <i class="blue">/destinations/{id}</i> (the collection resource and <i class="blue">/destinations/{id}</i> (the item resource)
+It is only used here to document to the export details, such as RESTful endpoints at: <i class="blue">/destinations</i> (the collection resource) and <i class="blue">/destinations/{id}</i> (the item resource)

 By default, Spring Data REST will expose your CrudRepository using the name of the domain class, lower-cased, and apply the [Evo Inflector](https://github.com/atteo/evo-inflector) to pluralize this word.

 I have also defined two custom queries to retrieve a list of `Destination` objects based on the country and find zero or one destination by name.
 Note that there is a UNIQUE database constraint on destination name.
-These two queries will be automatically exposed as RESTful endpoints at: <i class="blue">/destinations/search/findByCountry?country={country}</i>,
+These two queries will be automatically exposed as RESTful endpoints: <i class="blue">/destinations/search/findByCountry?country={country}</i>,
 respectively: <i class="blue">/destinations/search/findByName?name={name}</i>

 The listing of the `HolidayRepository` and `AgentRepository` interfaces can be found [here](https://github.com/cristinanegrean/wanderlust-open-travel-api/tree/master/src/main/java/cristina/tech/blog/travel).